-Once sent, the server will refuse requests sent on streams with an identifier higher than the included last Stream ID.
+Once sent, the server MUST cancel requests sent on streams with an identifier higher than the included last Stream ID.
 Clients MUST NOT send new requests on the connection after receiving GOAWAY, although requests might already be in transit.
 A new connection can be established for new requests.

-If the client has sent requests on streams with a higher Stream ID than indicated in the GOAWAY frame, those requests were not and will not be processed.
-Endpoints SHOULD reset any streams above this ID with the error code HTTP\REQUEST\CANCELLED.
-Servers MAY also reset streams below the indicated ID with HTTP\REQUEST\CANCELLED if the associated requests were not processed.
-Servers MUST NOT use the HTTP\REQUEST\CANCELLED status for requests which were partially or fully processed.
+If the client has sent requests on streams with a higher Stream ID than indicated in the GOAWAY frame, those requests are considered cancelled (Section 3.1.3).
+Clients SHOULD reset any streams above this ID with the error code HTTP_REQUEST_CANCELLED.
+Servers MAY also cancel requests on streams below the indicated ID if these requests were not processed.